 Approximately 8,000 manual traffic counts are carried out each year for the Department for Transport's road traffic statistics.
 The counts are conducted on a weekday by a trained enumerator, for a twelve hour period (7am to 7pm).
 The counts are carried out between March and October, excluding all public holidays and school holidays, due to weather and light considerations at the count locations.

-Manual counts on major roads: It is not possible to count every single location every year; therefore, the sections of road are surveyed on either an annual basis or on a cycle of every 2 years, every 4 years or every 8 years.
+Manual counts on major roads: It is not possible to count every single location every year; therefore, the sections of road are surveyed on either an annual basis or on a cycle of every 2 years, every 4 years or every 8 years (and in Scotland and Wales, every 12 years).
 The frequency is based on the traffic level.
 This means not every link in the major road network has a 12 hour count in each year.

 Manual counts on minor roads: Due to the vast number of minor roads in Great Britain it is not possible to count them all, instead a representative sample of minor road sites are counted each year.
 The difference in traffic between the two years is then applied to overall minor road estimates to calculate estimates for the latest year.